 Our mission is to provide high-quality, sustainable and non-toxic yoga mats to Canadians seeking to elevate their zen and pursue wellness in mind, body, and spirit.
 We aim to educate yogis about the environmental and health impacts of different mat materials while investing in a sustainable business that values people and the planet above profit.

 When searching online for a new mat Emily learned about cork yoga mats (which are popular in places like Portugal, where cork is a major export).
-She was surprised to find that none of the local yoga stores sold cork mats, and there were few Canadian online stores selling them.
+She was surprised to find that none of the local yoga stores in Vancouver sold cork mats, and there were few Canadian online stores selling them.
 And that was how Zenful Yoga was born - Emily wanted to share what she learned with other Yogi's who might still be practicing on toxic un-environmental mats and breathing in all those chemicals every day.
 Cork yoga mats are eco-friendly, high-quality, and contain no toxic chemicals or plastics.

 Zenful Yoga is a woman-run social enterprise that supports an eco-friendly future.
 We believe that organizations need to step up to the plate when it comes to creating products that are both high-quality and environmentally friendly, so we are trying to set that example.
 If a small business with small profit margins can do it, we think big corporations can too.

 We hope you love our cork mats as much as we do!

 "FSC is the leading catalyst and defining force for improved forest management and market transformation, shifting the global forest trend toward sustainable use, conservation, restoration, and respect for all."